Knowing

 doesn’t do anything for anyone.

 Once you've gone through and deleted extras, you are ready now to organize your favorites.
-If you missed this tutorial video on organizing digital photos before, here it is again:
+This video can help!

 And you can find more videos on photo organizing at this playlist.